 Building the Future of Czech Research Infrastructure

-Equally important are the services built on top of this hardware.
-Through a single sign-on system, users gain seamless access to interactive environments like Jupyter, RStudio, and commercial software such as MATLAB and Ansys.
-Platforms like Galaxy, Kubernetes, and OnDemand have been tightly integrated, giving scientists the ability to run reproducible workflows, orchestrate containerized jobs, and scale their experiments efficiently.
+Equally important as the hardware are the services running on top of it.
+Through single sign-on, users have access to interactive environments such as Jupyter, RStudio, and Alphafold, as well as commercial tools like MATLAB and Ansys.
+Platforms such as Galaxy, Kubernetes, and OnDemand are also available, enabling easier execution of reproducible workflows, orchestration of containerized tasks, and efficient scaling of experiments.

-MetaCentrum now supports over 3,500 active users and manages more than 53,000 CPU cores, 500+ GPUs, and 20 petabytes of storage.
-By aligning with European standards and connecting to EOSC services, it ensures Czech researchers can operate on a global level while still receiving specialised national support.
+Currently, MetaCentrum supports over 3,500 active users, manages more than 53,000 CPU cores, over 500 GPUs, and 20 PB of storage.
+Thanks to compliance with European standards and connections to international communities (e.g., EOSC, Galaxy, and ELIXIR), Czech researchers can operate at a global level while also having access to national computing resources and support.

 Preserving Scientific Data: The National Repository Platform